ao-kenji/necwab/README.md

 --------------
 ### PC-9801-96

-1024x768(8bpp), 800x600(8bpp), and 640x480(8bpp) mode are working with this program.
-This board does not support Linear Addressing, so we have to use segment and offset access on 1MB VRAM:-<  16bpp mode are not checked yet.
+1024x768(8bpp), 800x600(8bpp), and 640x480(8bpp) modes are working with this program.
+This board seems not support Linear Addressing, so we have to use "paging" addressing (base and offset) scheme on 1MB VRAM:-(  16bpp mode is not checked yet.

 ![1024x768 on LUNA-88K2](https://pbs.twimg.com/media/CDubVUwVIAAb02C.jpg)